 How to register for VAT

 You can apply for VAT registration either online or by post.
-Whether you’re self-employed or a limited company, these are the steps to getting registered for VAT:
+Whether you’re self-employed or a limited company, these are the steps on how to become VAT registered:

 Information you’ll need to register for VAT